Introduction

 The Psychology of Time Estimation

 Interestingly, human beings are notoriously poor at estimating elapsed time without tools.
-And psychological research shows that we overestimate short intervals and underestimate long ones due to memory density and emotional state.
+Even so, psychological research shows that we overestimate short intervals and underestimate long ones due to memory density and emotional state.
 An objective day count eliminates this subjective drift, which is why clinical trials, space missions, and scientific experiments rely on strict date arithmetic rather than casual phrases like “a few months back.

 Common Mistakes or Misunderstandings